pkivolowitz/summer_os_headstart/p2/README.md

 cout << "Consumer got characters out of order.
 C: " << c << " C_OLD: " << c_old << endl;
 ```

 Remember to check `keep_going` within your loop consuming one character at a time.
-Also after consuming EACH character, there is a TWO (2) percent change of going to sleep.
+Also after consuming EACH character, there is a TWO (2) percent chance of going to sleep.
 The minimum time to sleep and maximum time to sleep FOR THE CONSUMER is specified by:

 ```c++
 const int USLEEP_TIME_MAX = 40000;